bright/bright-tresury/backend/doc/architecture/decisions/0004-editing-aws-template.md

 ## Consequences

-Each time we update `aws-template.ts` we should create a separate stack to test the if everything works correctly.
+Each time we update `aws-template.ts` we should create a separate stack to test if everything works correctly.